 Stretch Your Muscles Properly!

-Do you have difficulty stooping down, getting up off the floor or up out of bed?
+Do you have difficulty stooping down, getting off the floor, or up out of bed?
 Do activities that used to feel fluid, now feel awkward?
-You need to stretch!

-A safe flexibility routine with correct techniques:
+A safe flexibility routine:

 - Lengthens muscles

-- Increases joint health &
+- Increases joint health and

-- Actually keeps muscles stronger.
+- Keeps muscles stronger.

-All allowing you to move free & easy!
+Allowing you to move free and easy!

 The Opportune Time to Stretch

 No!
 Not efficient at all.
 Training for balance is important, but not during a stretch.